pierluigiferrari/lane_tracker/README.md

 5. Second-degree polynomials are fit to the detected lane pixels for the left and right lane line (`fit_poly()`).
 6. A validity check is performed to evaluate whether the detected lane lines are plausible (`check_validity()`).

-#### 4.1 Perspective transformation
+#### 4.1 Perspective Transformation

 The program transforms input images into the bird's eye view perspective before processing them further.
-There are upsides and downsides to performing such a perspective transform.
+There are upsides and downsides to doing this.

 Among the downsides is that this transformation is an approximation to the true perpendicular view onto the road from above in that it assumes that